telenordigital/connect-android-sdk/README.md

 #### Public clients

-If the app is a public client you need an `Activity` that calls `ConnectSdk.handleRedirectUrlCallIfPresent`, as in the [authenticating example above](#authenticating-a-user-and-authorizing-app).
+If the app is a public client you need an `Activity` that calls `ConnectSdk.handleRedirectUriCallIfPresent`, as in the [authenticating example above](#authenticating-a-user-and-authorizing-app).

 If the app is not using the Chrome Custom Tab Feature you only need to override the `onActivityResult(…)`, also as in the